raeygs/material-design-tables/README.md

 The Material Design guidelines can be found on the [Material Design](https://material.io/design/guidelines-overview/) website.

 Material Design previously released a Theme Editor plugin for Sketch.
-The MD Library and MD Icons Filled `sketch` files were generated from the plugin which has now unfortunately been discontinued.
+The MD Library and MD Icons Filled `.sketch` files were generated from the plugin which has now unfortunately been discontinued.
 To find out more please visit: [Theme Editor Home](https://material.io/tools/theme-editor/theme-editor-home.html)